-layer is a band that never lost their hard edge and set standards for the thrash metal flavor and stuck with it.
+layer is a band that never lost their hard edge and set standards for the thrash metal flavor.
+Although their recording production and lyrical style would mature, they stayed "puritan" to the thrash style from the very beginning, wavering not an inch from it.
 Very few bands in this extreme form of music ever make it big but Slayer did manage to gain wide popular appeal.
 Record collectors consider Slayer publications as some of the most valuable and challenging to find because of its extreme sound that caters to a very specific ear.

 Originally to be called by their full name Dragon Slayer (the "Dragon" part was quickly, and rightfully so dropped), Slayer formed in 1982 with Tom Araya (bass/vocals; originally a respiratory therapist at the local hospital), founder Kerry King (guitar), Jeff Hannerman (guitar) and Dave Lombardo (drums).
 Although officially dubbed Slayer they would become known locally as "The Huntington Hooligans".

 Slayer's recording debut would be on the 1983 compilation album Metal Massacre III.
 They got the spot when Brian Slagel (founder of 'Metal Blade Records') saw them play at the Woodstock Club.
 This led to 'Metal Blade' signing them as was part of the deal struck between the two at the bar, and releasing two albums and an EP, Show No Mercy (1984), Haunting The Chapel EP (1984) and Hell Awaits (1985).
 Unfortunately, poor production saw much of the album intricacies lost in blasts of Metallic noise.
 Their redeeming factors, however, was the lyrical excess that that brought in anew era of goriness to music, matched by the power of the drumming and riffing.